Anger Management: How to Stop Being Angry

 My Story:

-For me, anger used to be a catch-all response, a default emotion that easily overshadowed the complexity of my true feelings.
+For me, anger used to be a catch-all response, a default emotion that easily overshadowed my true feelings.
 Anger served as my go-to response for any emotion deemed unacceptable, like sadness or vulnerability.
-It's crucial to recognize that ignoring the cause-and-effect cycle of our emotions won't lead to positive outcomes.
-Before I understood how to navigate anger in a healither way, I was rude, inensitive, distant and stubborn in my marriage.
-Avoiding my true feelings was making things worse!
+I failed to to recognize that ignoring the cause-and-effect cycle of my emotions and it sucked.
+My marriage suffered, I felt like a failure and my true needs were ultimately ignored.

-"I get it, as men, societal norms often discourage vulnerability, pushing anger to the forefront, but this exacerbates the problem"
+"I get it, as men, we're discouraged to be vulnerable, so we push our anger to the forefront, but this exacerbates the problem"

 Exploring the Roots: Why am I Angry?

 Types of Anger: Anger can be categorized into two main types: a shield against physical danger, akin to the animal kingdom's defensive responses, and a defense against emotional danger such as sadness, fear, and shame.
-Understanding these distinctions is vital, as emotionally charged situations can trigger anger as a false sense of power to mask our vulnerability.
+Why are we talking about danger and animals?
+Well, our brains still aren't smart enough to determine the difference between phsycial danger and emotional danger and, left unchecked, we react aggresively to both.

 Correlation with Other Emotions: Delving into the strong correlation between anger, sadness, fear, and shame is essential.
 Recognizing that anger often stems from these underlying emotions is the initial step toward developing emotional intelligence.
 It's a complex interplay where emotional threats trigger anger as a protective mechanism.